Winning Chennai Open will not be easy at all: Stanislas Wawrinka

-World No 8 will play season-opener match by match
+The World No 8 ranking tennis player will play the season-opener match by match but is uncertain of clinching the title

 Being the hardcore tennis professional that he is, top seed and title favourite Stanislas Wawrinka of Switzerland declined to look beyond his first match while admitting that the draw for the Aircel Chennai Open is tougher than it looks despite the absence of defending champion Janko Tipsarevic.